sangeliniadi/devin-harness-test/docs/ExelWorkIntegration.md

 - Every human review event: who was notified, why, and what they decided
 - The final outcome: merged, rejected, escalated, or still pending

-## Suggested notification rules

-**GitHub-native** (no Exel.Work involvement): PR review requests, review comments, CI status.
-Already handled correctly by GitHub; duplicating adds nothing.

 **Exel.Work-originated** (no GitHub equivalent): anything from the escalation table above - no natural home elsewhere, since only Exel.Work has the ticket/tier/gate context to raise these meaningfully.

-## What stays where
+## What stays where and who notifies about what

-**Exel.Work owns:** client-facing ticket status (mirroring Jira), project configuration, tier assignment and policy, gate results and the audit trail, escalation routing.
+**Exel.Work owns:** client-facing ticket status (mirroring Jira), project configuration, tier assignment and policy, gate results and the audit trail, escalation routing - since only Exel.Work has the tier and gate context needed to raise escalations meaningfully.

 **Jira owns:** ticket lifecycle, Type, Priority, and description, once a ticket reaches the harness.
-The client authors these in Exel.Work first, at intake - but `jira_client.py` only ever reads from Jira, so once the harness is involved, Jira is the live, correctable copy.
-This avoids a failure already found this project: the `Epic.quarter_target` bug happened because multiple parts of the codebase each kept their own version of the same field, and they drifted out of sync.
+The client authors these in Exel.Work first, at intake - but jira_client.py only ever reads from Jira, so once the harness is involved, Jira is the correctable copy.
+This avoids a failure already found this project: the Epic.quarter_target bug happened because multiple parts of the codebase each kept their own version of the same field, and they drifted out of sync.

-**GitHub owns:** code, PRs, branch protection, CI - and continues notifying natively for PR events.
+**GitHub owns:** code, PRs, branch protection, CI - and already notifies natively for PR reviews, comments, and CI status; duplicating that through Exel.Work adds nothing.

-## Business readiness assessment - is this actually ready to integrate?

-**Short answer: not yet.
-Here's exactly what's built, what's confirmed working, and what's still blocking a real integration.**

-### What's genuinely built and working

-The core validation logic is solid and repeatedly tested against real tickets: deterministic scoring, the six analysis gates, automatic tier promotion, retry-on-weak-analysis, and hard boundary enforcement.
-All of these have real evidence behind them.Three real, complete assess → implement → PR cycles were run end to end, all producing genuine, reviewable PRs with no unintended side effects.

-### What's confirmed working but only in a sandboxed, manual way

-All real implement tests required a **manual bypass of the human checkpoint**, because there's no resume mechanism - a ticket that stops for review has no built way to be told "approved, continue."
-This was done deliberately, on a test branch, with fake tickets, specifically to prove the mechanism works - not something to rely on for real usage as-is.

-**CI verification is now confirmed working**, with one real caveat worth understanding before trusting it in production: it correctly detects a mismatch between Devin's claim and GitHub's real data, but "no CI configured on this branch at all" and "CI ran and genuinely failed" both currently surface the same way - as a mismatch.
-Before relying on this for a real integration, confirm the actual target branch has CI properly wired up, or this check will correctly-but-unhelpfully block every PR regardless of code quality.

 ### What's still missing, not just "future work"